LetusDevops/LearnPython/day1/solutions/task2/README.md

-# This is the solution for day 1 task 2
+# This is the solution of day 1 task 2

 # Learn how you can loop through a list of elements.
 # Try to create an array of element and loop over it.